vmware/terraform-provider-vra/examples/network_profile/isolation_with_subnet/README.md

 # network_profile example

-This is an example on how to create a Network Profile with no isolation.
+This is an example on how to create a Network Profile with isolation using subnet.

 ## Getting Started